New Investigator Grants

 Julius B. Richmond New Investigator Grants are designed to stimulate involvement of pediatricians and other child health researchers nationwide in innovative research to protect children and eliminate exposure to secondhand smoke.
 Grants of up to $12,000 are awarded on a competitive basis to support research projects addressing children's secondhand tobacco smoke elimination or reduction.

-Please note that the 2014 application deadline has passed.
 Future application cycle information will be posted as it becomes available.

 Impact of Secondhand Smoke Exposure in Immune Profiles and Clinical Outcomes of Infants with Respiratory Syncytial Virus (RSV) Infection